Hollande likely to shrug off "shock therapy" review

-PARIS The French government is expected to largely brush aside a review on Monday that will prescribe slashing payroll taxes and loosening labour laws to reverse a long slide in competitiveness that has eaten away at exports and bled factory jobs.
+PARIS The French government is expected to play down a review on Monday that will prescribe taking an axe to payroll taxes and softening labor laws to reverse a long slide in competitiveness that has eaten away at exports and bled factory jobs.

-Any expectations that the widely-leaked government-commissioned report by industrialist Louis Gallois could spur big reforms have been snuffed out in advance by the Socialist government which has ruled out "shock therapy" proposals.
+Any expectations that the widely-leaked government-commissioned report by industrialist Louis Gallois would bring big reforms have been snuffed out in advance by the Socialist government which has ruled out "shock therapy" proposals.

-The Gallois report, to be released to the media on Monday afternoon, will suggest hacking 30 billion euros ($38.54 billion) off payroll contributions over two to three years and balancing that with public spending cuts and higher consumption taxes, according to leaks in French media.
+The Gallois report will suggest hacking 30 billion euros ($38.54 billion) off payroll contributions over two to three years, balancing that with public spending cuts and higher consumption taxes, according to leaks in French media.

 But President Francois Hollande's aides say shifting more of the tax burden onto households is out of the question at a time when the country is grappling with its toughest austerity budget in years in order to meet deficit-cutting goals.